Tickets will be on sale for Angel, Club 47, Donlin, Legacy, & Partner members at noon 6/9. Tickets will be on sale for all members at noon 6/12.

 Over the course of the pandemic, both to stay connected and maintain his sanity, Ellis hosted a weekly livestream show that he dubbed the Traveling Medicine Show.
 Inviting weekly guests and incorporating weekly themes to generate song selections provided him with the opportunity to learn how to play some of his favorite songs.
 Those songs morphed into a pandemic project album titled Ellis Paul’s Traveling Medicine Show, Vol. 1 that included songs such as “Vincent” (Don McLean), “Boys of Summer” (Don Henley), “Over the Rainbow” (Arlen & Harburg), as well as “Angel from Montgomery” by John Prine – to whom the album is dedicated.
 The album also included one new original song: “California”.
 The album was recorded entirely in Ellis’ home recording studio.
 When released to radio, the album rose to #3 on the Folk Alliance International (FAI) Folk Chart in February, 2021.
 The success of the weekly Traveling Medicine Show culminated in the 1st Annual Traveling Medicine Show Festival held on May 23, 2021.
 The Festival featured 12 singer-songwriters in a 5-hour livestream show.

-Ellis is excited to get back on the road, playing many of his favorite venues, and welcoming fans.
-He is especially thrilled to return to his Passim – his “home” venue – as the first musician to perform to a live audience in the club since the pandemic-forced closure!
+Ellis is excited to get back on the road, playing many of his favorite venues, and welcoming fans in-person.
+He is particularly thrilled to continue the years-end tradition of shows at Passim – the venue that he considers “home” – and is looking forward to a live audience on 3 consecutive days!

 Laurie MacAllister dreamed of being a singer when she was a little girl – singing songs by Dolly Parton, Sheena Easton, and Olivia Newton-John at the top of her lungs into a hairbrush.